diptu/diptu.github.io/docs/system-desing/crud-app/JS/README.md

 !!! info "Error handling middleware"
     At this stage we will use an [error handling middlewere](https://expressjs.com/en/guide/using-middleware.html#middleware.error-handling) to catch any error that may occur in the application.
 This middleware is used to catch any error that are not handlled anywhere.
-    First we will add error handling middleware to the Client side later we will add error handling middleware to the server side.
+    First we will add error handling middleware to the Client side and then we will add error handling middleware to the server side.

 ??? info " Why Use http-errors"